 Distributor Lcore reads packets from one or more I/O RX lcores, extracts packet metadata, performs the Dataplane firewall’s functionality, and dispatches packet metadata to one or more Worker lcores.

-Worker Lcore performs the most heavy weight and CPU-intensive tasks such as traffic analysis and attack detection.
+Worker Lcore performs heavy-weight and CPU-intensive tasks such as traffic analysis and attack detection.

 I/O TX Lcore performs packet TX for a predefined set of NIC ports.
 The packets are forwarded in batches of minimum 4, so the latency will be very high (>50 ms!) if the application forwards just a few packets per second.
-On thousands of packets/s the latency falls well under 1 millisecond.
+On thousands of packets/s, the latency falls well under one millisecond.